neiltranterralogic/roku_builder/README.md

 ## Projects

 The project used in the above examples is a smart default.
 If you are in a project directory then it will use that project.
-If you not then it will use the defualt that you have defined in your config.
+If you are not then it will use the defualt that you have defined in your config.
 You can define what project you want the command to be run on using the --project option:

     $ roku -lw --project project1

 or:

     $ roku -lw -P project1

+## Stages

+Each project can have any number of stages. stages can be defined in a number of ways.
+The default is to use git branches to define stages.
+You can setup a branch for each stage and the gem will automatically switch between them as needed.
+If using git stages then the gem will ensure to stash any change you currently have before checking out the required branch.
+When done it will switch back and unstash the changes.
+You can use the -w or --working options to avoid this.

+The other method of staging is script staging.
+This will run a script you define before and after performing any actions.
+This will let you stage your app anyway you like as long as it can be done via script.

 ## Devices